• Woman allegedly impersonates nurse

 Arrested was Angelo D. Vassallo, 36, of Pine Terrace, Macedon.
 Vassallo is incarcerated in the Wayne County Jail because of charges from a domestic dispute with his girlfriend on Nov.
 28. A Stay Away order of protection was issued against Vassallo because of these charges.
 It is alleged that Vassallo made a phone call to his girlfriend’s cell phone from a phone inside the jail violating the order of protection.

-Page 5 of 5 - He was arrested for second-degree criminal contempt and arraigned in Lyons Town Court.
+He was arrested for second-degree criminal contempt and arraigned in Lyons Town Court.
 He was remanded back to Wayne County Jail and is to return to court at a later date to answer the charges.

 • Man arrested for assaulting child